-- 1) respond promptly to the arbitrator when he or she asks what dates the parties are available to have the hearings; - 2) cooperate in the scheduling of the hearing on the earliest possible date; and
+(1) respond promptly to the arbitrator when he or she asks what dates the parties

+(2) cooperate in the scheduling of the hearing on the earliest possible date; and

-3) follow the hearing schedule set up by the arbitrator.
+(3) follow the hearing schedule set up by the arbitrator.

 The AAA will send a notice of the hearing to the parties at least 10 days before the hearing date, unless the parties agree to a different time frame.